University PoliciesPage address: https://www.mnsu.edu/students/basicstuff/policies.html

-Students shall have the right to appropriate levels of participation in college and university decision–making pursuant to Policy 2.3 and Procedure 2.3.1, Student Involvement in Decision–Making.
+Students must have the right to appropriate levels of participation in college and university decision–making pursuant to Board Policy 2.3 and System Procedure 2.3.1, Student Involvement in Decision–Making.

-Policy Statement: Computer and information technology resources are essential tools in accomplishing the mission of Minnesota State Colleges and Universities and its individual institutions.
-These resources must be used and managed responsibly in order to ensure their availability for the competing demands of teaching, scholarship, administration and other mission-related uses.
+Policy Statement: Computer and information technology resources are essential tools in accomplishing the mission of Minnesota State Colleges and Universities and its individual colleges and universities.
+These resources must be used and managed responsibly in order to ensure their availability.
 This policy establishes responsibilities for acceptable use of Minnesota State Colleges and Universities information technology resources.

 Subpart A. Acceptable use.